itpp-labs/odoo-development/docs/dev/py/res.config.settings.rst

 group_XXX
 ---------

-If a group from "implied_group" parameter in the ``res.config.settings`` model  will be added to the "implied_ids" field in the group which is defined in the "group" parameter.
+True if a group from "implied_group" parameter in the ``res.config.settings`` model  will be added to the "implied_ids" field in the group which is defined in the "group" parameter.

 module_XXX
 ----------

-If a module with name which is specified after the prefix "module_" will be installed.
+True if a module with name which is specified after the prefix "module_" will be installed.